maicorebong/Aerocompany-Acquisition-Analysis/Proposal Documentation.md

 ![image](https://github.com/user-attachments/assets/8c88955c-8271-41f1-a97f-798e569e1128)

 20% of orders can be fulfilled immediately due to sufficient safety stock, while 80% remain unfulfilled due to insufficient inventory, highlighting the need for improved stock planning and replenishment.

+**Recommendation:**
-Maintaining adequate inventory should be balanced with managing holding costs for a swift replenishment process.
+- Maintaining adequate inventory should be balanced with managing holding costs for a swift replenishment process.
+- Improve forecasting and stock planning to enable swift replenishment.

 ### 5. Which items in our inventory are not generating purchase demand?
 ````sql